-The city council by ordinance shall have the power to levy such corporation or business taxes as are not denied by law.
+The city council by ordinance shall have the power to levy such corporation or business taxes as are authorized by law.
 The city council may classify businesses, occupations, or professions for the purpose of such taxation in any way which may be lawful and may compel the payment of such taxes as provided in Section 6.18 of this charter.

-745 Regulatory fees; permits.
+Regulatory fees; permits.

-The city council by ordinance shall have the power to require businesses or practitioners doing business within this city to obtain a permit for such activity from the city and pay a reasonable regulatory fee for such permit as provided by general law.
+The city council by ordinance shall have the power to require businesses or practitioners doing business within the city to obtain a permit for such activity from the city and pay a reasonable regulatory fee for such permit as provided by general law.
 Such fees shall reflect the total cost to the city of regulating the activity and, if unpaid, shall be collected as provided in Section 6.18 of this charter.

-752 Franchises.
+776 Franchises.

-(a) The city council shall have the power to grant franchises for the use of this city's streets and alleys for the purposes of railroads, street railways, telephone companies, electric companies, electric membership corporations, cable television and other telecommunications companies, gas companies, transportation companies, and other similar organizations.
-The city council shall determine the duration, terms, whether the same shall be exclusive or nonexclusive, and the consideration for such franchises; provided, however, that no franchise shall be granted for a period in excess of 35 years, and no franchise shall be granted unless the city receives just and adequate compensation therefor.
-The city council shall provide for the registration of all franchises with the city clerk in a registration book kept by the city clerk.
-The city council may provide by ordinance for the registration within a reasonable 762 763 time of all franchises previously granted.
-764 (b) If no franchise agreement is in effect, the city council shall have the authority to impose a tax on gross receipts for the use of this city's streets and alleys for the purposes of railroads, 765 street railways, telephone companies, electric companies, electric membership corporations, 766 767 cable television and other telecommunications companies, gas companies, transportation 768 companies, and other similar organizations.
-769 SECTION 6.15.
-770 Service charges.
-771 The city council by ordinance shall have the power to assess and collect fees, charges, assessments, and tolls for sewers, sanitary, and health services or any other services provided 772 or made available inside or outside the corporate limits of the city.
-If unpaid, such charges 773 774 shall be collected as provided in Section 6.18 of this charter.
-775 SECTION 6.16.
-776 Special assessments.
-777 The city council by ordinance shall have the power to assess and collect the cost of 778 constructing, reconstructing, widening, or improving any public way, street, sidewalk, 779 curbing, gutters, sewers, or other utility mains and appurtenances from the abutting property 780 owners.
-If unpaid, such charges shall be collected as provided in Section 6.18 of this charter.
-781 SECTION 6.17.
-782 Construction; other taxes and fees.
-This city shall be empowered to levy any other tax or fee allowed now or hereafter by law, 783 784 and the specific mention of any right, power, or authority in this charter shall not be construed as limiting in any way the general powers of this city to govern its local affairs.
-785
+(a) The city council shall have the power to grant franchises for the use of the city's streets and alleys for the purposes of railroads, street railways, telephone companies, electric companies, electric membership corporations, cable television, and other telecommunications companies, gas companies, transportation companies, and similar organizations.
+The city council shall determine the duration, the terms, whether the same shall be exclusive or nonexclusive, and the consideration for such franchises; provided, however, that no franchise shall be granted for a period in excess of 35 years and no franchise shall be granted unless the city receives just and adequate compensation therefor.
+The city council shall provide for the registration of all franchises to the city clerk in a registration book kept by said clerk.
+The city council may provide by ordinance for the registration within a reasonable time of all franchises previously granted.

-SECTION 6.18.
-786
+(b) If no franchise agreement is in effect, the city council has the authority to impose a tax on gross receipts for the use of the city's streets and alleys for the purposes of railroads, street railways, telephone companies, electric companies, electric membership corporations, cable television, and other telecommunications companies, gas companies, transportation companies, and similar organizations.

+SECTION 6.15.794 Service charges.